sagemathinc/cocalc/notes/final_push.md

 [ ] (1:00?) interact: debug/test -- make one worksheet with all interacts?
 [ ] (1:00?) interact.coffee: refactor the big switch statement in interact_control to be extensible, so can easily add something to a map and get a new control.

+[ ] idea from Dan Grayson: Another feature of the sage math cloud would be compatibility with chrome's excellent scheme for keeping track of your user names and passwords for you. -- https://mail.google.com/mail/u/0/?shva=1#inbox/13ea4bfe65bc36cd

 ---

 ---

 # DONE